The Rumored It Ends With Us Casting Drama, Explained - ExBulletin

 Top line

-TikTok is rife with theories claiming that the It Ends With Us cast, including actor-producer Blake Lively and actor-director Justin Baldoni, had a falling out while promoting their new film adaptation of Colleen Hoover's popular novel, citing a lack of joint press events and reports of post-production disagreements.
+It Ends With Us actor and director Justin Baldoni has reportedly hired a crisis PR manager, following speculation that the film's cast, including Baldoni and actor-producer Blake Lively, had a falling out while promoting the adaptation of Colleen Hoover's popular novel, reports of post-production disagreements, and social media users noting a lack of joint press events.

 Blake Lively stars in “It Ends With Us,” directed and co-starring Justin Baldoni.
 (Photo by John … [+] (Nacion/Variety via Getty Images)